 A majority of circuits though have adopted the Brunner test when evaluating whether to discharge a debtor’s student loans.
 The Brunner test has three elements to meet.
 The first element is an inability to maintain a minimal standard of living.
 Brunner v.
 New York State Higher Educ.
 Services Corp., 831 F.2d 395 (2nd Cir.
 1987).
 The second element relates to additional circumstances that are likely to persist, and the third is that debtor has made good faith efforts to repay the loan.
 Id.

 The first element of minimal standard of living primarily focuses on how a debtor can maximize income and minimize expenses.
-This is a very important factor of debt management, be it a business debt or a student loan debt.
-Propell business funding solutions has some unique approaches to handling such volumes of debts, and you could look them up for better insight.
 The court will look to debtor’s expenses, such as certain bills, assets, and residence through a reasonableness lens.
 For example, a court would be reluctant to find a minimal standard of living if the debtor is residing in a luxurious apartment and driving a nice, new car.
 Further, a court may consider the debtor’s degree in correlation to their potential job opportunities.

 The second element typically considered the heart of the Brunner test, focuses on the debtor’s physical, mental, or emotional disability that prevents the debtor from obtaining a higher paying or more consistent job.
 Smith, supra at 261, 263.
 However, whether the ailment is physical, emotional, or mental, the illness must be “sufficiently debilitating and unlikely to improve”.
 Id. at 263.
 The court will also look at the debtor’s responsibilities to any dependents or other important home obligations.